iiqof/blockchainlittle/README.md

 ## Description

 A small implementation of a blockchain ledger done with Python3 to understand better the technology.
-As it is said, it is only the ledger, without any proof of work, validation, distribution mechanisms.
+As it is said, it is only the ledger, without any proof of work, validation, distribution mechanisms (yet).

 This code has the capacity of creating a blockchain as descrived [here](https://unwttng.com/what-is-a-blockchain) [1], and adding blocks with some 'data' or information on them.
 It can also display the blocks and the state of the blockchain can be saved and loadad to/from a file.